Do's and Dont's of email sending

 - MTA - A mail transfer agent is the software that actually sends the email.

-- SMTP - Simple mail transfer protocol is the "language" email servers use to send email.
+- SMTP - Simple mail transfer protocol is the "language" email servers use to send an email.

 - Feedback Loop - A feedback loop is a mechanism that sends a signal back to Seguno that a subscriber marked your message as spam.
 We use this information to unsubscribe the contacts so they will stop marking your Newsletters as spam.